 236.13.11 Coordination with Local Agencies

 When it is necessary to revise or adjust a local road or street, the right of way will be acquired in the name of the State.
 Local officials are contacted at the final preliminary plan stage to discuss the proposed changes to their system.
 After completion of construction, quitclaim deeds are prepared and forwarded to the local agency complete with plans showing the final configuration of the improvement.

 A set of right of way plans consists of a title sheet, typical section sheet(s), completed plan sheet(s), and any special sheet(s) required to completely define and detail the right of way necessary (including easements) for the improvement, including the project’s outermost termini or right of way limits in stations.
-The district engineer as designated by the Chief Engineer (see Commission action of November 5,1993), is responsible for approving the right of way plans.
-Approval of right of way plans is indicated by the district engineer's signature and seal on the title sheet.
-The district engineer's signature and seal are only required on the title sheet.
-When a consultant designs the plans, the title sheet is signed and sealed by a representative of the firm and the district engineer.
-Right of way plans are only considered approved once the district engineer signs and seals the title sheet.
+The District Engineer, as designated by the Chief Engineer (see Commission action of November 5,1993), or Assistant District Engineer (see Commission Policy - Execution of Documents Effective November 2, 2018) is responsible for approving the right of way plans.
+Approval of right of way plans is indicated by the District Engineer's signature and seal on the title sheet.
+The District Engineer's signature and seal are only required on the title sheet.
+When a consultant designs the plans, the title sheet is signed and sealed by a representative of the firm and the District Engineer.
+Right of way plans are only considered approved once the District Engineer signs and seals the title sheet.

 Details of the process to save files in electronic format are available.
 The electronic use and storage of right of way plans documents the history of acquisition and allows staff to access approved plans as needed.

 Additionally, the specific role of the Transportation Project Manager in obtaining authority to acquire right of way on a project is found in EPG 236.3.4 Right of Way Acquisition Authority and Project Funding.